vickynannan/vickynannan.github.io/README.md

 Hi
 Welcome to my website.
-It's my basic work from HTML & CSS course, still developing.
-Thanks
+This is my work added JS, thanks
 # vickynannan.github.io